 The good news is that there’s a simple way to take control and change the behavior of long key presses to accommodate your needs.
-This not only works with letters, but number keys as well.
+This works not only with letters but with number keys as well.

 defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false

-Step 4 (optional): If you want to speed up the rate of key repeats or decrease the delay before a held key starts repeating, System Preferences has these options filed under the ‘Keyboard’ header.
+If you want to speed up the rate of key repeats or decrease the delay before a held key starts repeating, System Preferences has these options filed under the Keyboard header.
 Simply adjust these sliders to suit your taste.

 defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool true